 details a physical meeting at Jeff's Shed in Melbourne starting at 2.30pm with 3 directors up for election and two remuneration items.
 All resolutions comfortably approved

 with biggest protest being 5.6% against John Bevan.
 Full video archive of the 75 minute AGM available here.

 10am Sydney at company HQ, 100 Pacific Highway, North Sydney.
 Physical meeting only with no webcast.
 3 items of business including the accounts, one director election and the rem report.
 See notice of meeting.

 May 27, Costa Group (CGC): notice of meeting

 details a hybrid AGM with the physical meeting starting at 11am at the new Collins Arch building at 447 Collins St in the offices of King Wood Malleson.
 Link delivered the online component.
 Two directors up for election and two separate items on the CEO's incentives.
 Biggest protest vote

 was 7.6% against director Tim Goldsmith.
 Doesn't appear to be an AGM webcast archive available.

-May 28, Moelis Australia (MOE): notice of meeting
+May 28, Moelis Australia (MAF): notice of meeting

 details a fully online AGM with 4 directors up for election, including chairman Jeffrey Browne, the aspiring Collingwood President.
 Also proposing a name change to MA Financial Group.
 See transcript of Q&A.